mikewcasale/trellis_api_v1/README.md

         return mapped_english_units

     def map_english_number(self, formatted_number_remaining:str) -> str:
-        """Maps the English number to the left of the leftmost comma (e.g. hundreds, thousands, millions, billions, etc...)
+        """Maps the English number to the left of the leftmost comma for any number in range (1, 999) found in the number map
         Args:
             formatted_number_remaining: The number formatted as str with commas
         Returns:
-            mapped_english_units: English units of the number to the left of the leftmost comma in formatted_number_remaining
+            mapped_english_number: English number (w/ units) to the left of the leftmost comma in formatted_number_remaining
         """
         mapped_english_units = self.map_english_units(formatted_number_remaining)
         mapped_english_number = number_map[formatted_number_remaining.split(',')[0]]